 Chapter 6: Conclusion

-Dr. Anthony A. Peguero is a Professor in the School of Criminology and Criminal Justice and T. Denny Sanford School of Social and Family Dynamics at Arizona State University.
-Dr. Peguero’s research focuses on youth violence, socialization and marginalization, education, and the adaptation of the children immigrants.
-Overarching themes in Dr. Peguero’s research include: the barriers and challenges faced by the children of immigrants; how social inequality is central for sociological and criminological theories toward understanding and addressing youth violence; the intersection of race/ethnicity, immigration, and gender in relationship to youth marginalization, particularly within schools; and policies intended to promote safety and equity for youth.
+Dr. Anthony A. Peguero is Professor in the School of Criminology and Criminal Justice and the T. Denny Sanford School of Social and Family Dynamics at Arizona State University.
+Dr. Peguero’s research focuses on youth violence, socialization and marginalization, education, and the adaptation of the children of immigrants.
+Overarching themes in Dr. Peguero’s research include the barriers and challenges faced by the children of immigrants; how social inequality is central to sociological and criminological theories toward understanding and addressing youth violence; the intersection of race/ethnicity, immigration, and gender in relationship to youth marginalization, particularly within schools; and policies intended to promote safety and equity for youth.
 Dr. Peguero serves as the Director of the Laboratory for the Study of Youth Inequality and Justice, Research Fellow at the Institute for Society, Culture and Environment, and Research Affiliate of the Center for Peace Studies and Violence Prevention at Virginia Tech.
-He is also a member of the Racial Democracy, Crime, and Justice Network and co-founder of Latina/o/x Criminology which both hold the goals of advancing research on the intersection of race, crime and justice, and promoting racial democracy within the study of these issues by supporting junior scholars from under-represented groups.
+He is also a member of the Racial Democracy, Crime, and Justice Network and co-founder of Latina/o/x Criminology, which both hold the goals of advancing research on the intersection of race, crime, and justice and promoting racial democracy within the study of these issues by supporting junior scholars from underrepresented groups.

-Dr. Jennifer M. Bondy is an Associate Professor in the School of Social Transformation at Arizona State University.
-Her research focuses on three interrelated lines of inquiry: (i) Latina youth citizenship formations; (ii) school socialization of the children of immigrants; and (iii) the intersections of teacher education and documentation status.
+Dr. Jennifer M. Bondy is Associate Professor in the School of Social Transformation at Arizona State University.
+Her research focuses on three interrelated lines of inquiry: 1) Latina youth citizenship formations, 2) school socialization of the children of immigrants, and 3) the intersections of teacher education and documentation status.
 Dr. Bondy is Co-Director of the Laboratory for the Study of Youth Inequality and Justice.
-She also serves as Co-Chair for Division K: Teaching and Teacher Education, Section IV: Marginality, Equity, and Justice in PK-16 settings for the American Educational Research Association.
-Dr. Bondy is currently an Editorial Board Member for the American Educational Research Journal; Race, Ethnicity and Education; Taboo: The Journal of Culture and Education; and the Journal of Curriculum and Pedagogy.
+She also serves as Co-Chair for Division K: Teaching and Teacher Education, Section IV: Marginality, Equity, and Justice in PK–16 settings for the American Educational Research Association.
+Dr. Bondy is currently an editorial board member for the American Educational Research Journal; Race, Ethnicity and Education; Taboo: The Journal of Culture and Education; and the Journal of Curriculum and Pedagogy.
 Prior to becoming an academic, Dr. Bondy taught high school for four years.